She Loves Biscotti

 • Do not overbake!
 Once golden brown in color, remove from the oven.

-What is a substitute for buttermilk?
 You can substitute buttermilk with sour milk.
-Measure 2 tablespoons of lemon juice and add milk to make 1 cup; stir and allow to stand for 5 minutes.
-Can also be replaced by yogurt (same amount).
+Measure 1 tablespoon of lemon juice and add milk to make 1 cup; stir and allow to stand for 5 minutes.
+It can also be replaced by yogurt (same amount).

 A basket of Cheese Biscuits surrounded by fresh garlic scapes.